104th Guards Air Assault Regiment: History

-The regiment was formed on 24 September 1948 in Valga, Karelian ASSR as the 104th Guards Air-Landing Regiment of the 21st Guards Airborne Division.
-In 1955, its garrison was moved to Cherekha, Pskov Oblast.
-It was awarded the Order of the Red Banner in 1978.
-In 2014, the regiment was involved in the War in Donbass.
-In 2022, the regiment participated in the 2022 Russian invasion of Ukraine.
+In 2014, the regiment was involved in the War in Donbas.
+In 2022, the regiment participated in the Russian invasion of Ukraine.
 The regiment has suffered very heavy casualties including at least four battalion commanders.
 On 7 June 2022, Ukraine's 80th Air Assault Brigade claimed that they had destroyed the regiment in a battle on a highway in the Donbas.
 The regiment has been accused of participating in the Bucha massacre by Ukrainian prosecutors.